ROCm/rocm-cmake/doc/src/ROCMCreatePackage.rst

 Sets up CPack packaging, including installing the license file to the correct location and component.
 If the license file is not specified, also attempts to locate a LICENSE, LICENSE.md, or LICENSE.txt file in `CMAKE_SOURCE_DIR`.

+If the CPACK_GENERATOR has not been specified then if ROCM_PKGTYPE is set then use that to set it, otherwise probe the system to see what programs are available.

 .. cmake:command:: rocm_package_add_rpm_dependencies

 .. code-block:: cmake